cemrich/multi/README.md

 To start the application run `node app` in your terminal and visit http://localhost

-For development run `grunt jsdoc` to generate documentation and `grunt watch` to jshint all javascript files on file change.
+For development run `grunt jsdoc` to generate documentation and `grunt watch` to jshint all javascript files and run tests on file change.

 ### Licence ###